MaxPleaner/animation-loader/README.md

     """)
   ```

+  I should mention that I don't feel this require string is very pretty, but webpack
+  requires every string passed to require be statically analyzable and therefore it can have no
+  variables.
+At least it's terse :D

 6. Start the server with `npm run dev` and visit http://localhost:8080

 7. Observe the following image now present on the page: